nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 ### Building the animation

-Transform ship point data into hour by hour ship line data.

-In order to shore frenetic ship transits throughout the habitat, I needed to take ship point data and make it into ship line data.
+In order to shore frenetic ship transits throughout the habitat, I needed to take ship point data and make it into ship _line_ data.

-For any duration of a transit that was "speeding", I wanted the line to be colored red.
+For any duration of a transit that was "speeding," I wanted the line to be colored red.
 Thus I needed to take these points, arrange them sequentially, and then split the lines into segments based on whether or not they were speeding.

 Looking at an example set of points representing two ships, here's what I needed: